whit1951/StigmergyDisease/README.md

 # StigmergyDisease
-Code for: "A mechanistic, stigmergy model of territory formation in asocial animals: Territorial behavior can dampen disease persistence"
+Code for: "A mechanistic, stigmergy model of territory formation in asocial animals: Territorial behavior can dampen disease prevalence but increase persistence"
 * Simulation models to explore the consequences of stigmergy on territory formation and disease spread

 ## Results